-“If you have compact competition footing, you can have more horses between two maintenance breaks,” said Markus Fleischmann, manager for OTTO Sport International, who has provided surfaces for some the sport’s most prestigious competitions including the 2016 Rio de Janeiro Olympics and the 2010 World Equestrian Games in Lexington, Kentucky.
+“If you have compact competition footing, you can have more horses between two maintenance breaks,” said Markus Fleischmann, manager for OTTO Sport International, who has provided OTTO Sport Arena Base Mats for surfaces at some the sport’s most prestigious venues and competitions, including the Winter Equestrian Festival, Desert International Horse Park, the 2016 Rio de Janeiro Olympics, and the 2010 World Equestrian Games in Lexington, Kentucky.

 Riding on a surface with tighter grip and higher compaction is fine for a few days but is not ideal for everyday training.
 These characteristics are good for performance but if used repeatedly over the long term can cause repetitive strain injuries, such as inflammation and microscopic tears in the tendons and ligaments.
 Remember, a show facility’s priority is consistency and fairness, but your focus as a rider or trainer should be how the surface affects biomechanics.

 “A highly compacted surface is never good for the horse long term.
 For competitions, riders and organizers often put up with the risks as they want to gain the advantages,” Fleischmann said.
 “For daily training, a more elastic surface is preferred as it is better for the health of the horses.”

 Veterinarians report that critical injuries happen more often at horse shows or events, where the horse may be physically challenged, rather than at home.
 Naturally there are several factors that might contribute to this statistic, but compacted footing cannot be discarded as part of the challenge.